 If you want to help make sure we achieve all these promising measures, you can join our motivated team of volunteers, and together, we will make sure that our leaders and our communities are up to the task!

-Written by Lucie Rofé, Policy and Project Support Intern.
+Written by Lucie Rofé, a young member of Friends of the Earth Malta and a Policy and Project Support Intern.

 The first step towards climate neutrality is being taken as the European Climate Law was presented in March 2020.